yasint23/My_Devops/hands-on/Ansible/ansible-05-using-roles-and-ansible-galaxy/README.md

 # Optional

-* As a Nioyatech we need to create an instance image.
-At this image we want to use some software such as docker and promeheus.
+* If we need to create an instance image.
+At this image we want to use some software such as docker and prometheus.
 So every instance will be created with this instance image.
 We are also planning to update this image every 6 months.
 So we can update docker and prometheus software versions ater 6 months.
 We need to re-usable configs to do that.
 Lets talk about this situation.

 * First create a new instance with Ubuntu 20.04 instance image.
 AMI Number: ami-04505e74c0741db8d

 * We will create declarative file to download ansible roles, lets start!

-* Create a file which name is role_requirements.yml:
+- Create a file which name is role_requirements.yml:

 ```
 - src: git+https://github.com/geerlingguy/ansible-role-docker